junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 *No, no, no, no, this is not happening.*

-Dean feels his body moves ahead, reaching out.
+Dean feels his body moving forward, reaching out.
 Lips trembling.

 *Cas.*

 He cries out his name, matching his gazes.
 His throat is not working.
 But he's shouting the angel's name. *Cas, Cas --*

 But Castiel does not hear him.
 His shouts are buried inside.
 Dean watches the teary smile, pinned frozen by the pained happiness in his eyes.
 The most hopeless, devastated happiness he's ever seen.
-But still, it's happiness that he can see.
+And yet, it's happiness that he can see.
 It's Cas's happiness that he's witnessing, for the first time.
 And the last.

 "Don't do this, Cas." his lips move.
 He pleads.
-His heart thumps as hard as Billie's pounding on the door.
-The countdown to their death.
+His heart pounds as hard as Billie's fists against the door.
+The countdown to their deaths.
 Their separation.
 For eternity.

 *Don't.*

 His eyes are burning hot.
 He can't cry.
 Not now.
 Not when tears will blur his vision of the angel.
 Of Cas.
-Of Cas when he said he...
+Of Cas when he said he --

-Dean breaths hard.
+Dean breathes hard.

 *Don't do this, Cas...
 Don't say goodbye.
 Don't leave me.*

-Dean's mind is saying, screaming, he doesn't know if his lips follow the order.
-He can't breath.
-His stomach twists the entire internal upside down, stirs into scramble.
+Dean's mind is saying, screaming, he doesn't know if his lips follow.
+He can't breathe.
+His stomach twists the entire internal upside down, stirs into scramble, churning.

 *Don't go, Cas.
 Don't die...
 Please.*